 state

 RECOMMENDED.
 Opaque value used to maintain state between the request and the callback.
-Typically, Cross-Site Request Forgery (CSRF, XSRF) mitigation is done by cryptographically binding the value of this parameter with the browser cookie.
+Typically, Cross-Site Request Forgery (CSRF, XSRF) mitigation is done by binding the value of this parameter with the browser session (such as by cryptographically binding it with a browser cookie).

 OpenID Connect also uses the following OAuth 2.0 request parameter, which is defined in OAuth 2.0 Multiple Response Type Encoding Practices [OAuth.Responses]: